sidd-harth/aio/README.md

+## *** !!!
+Work in Progress - it will not digest if consumed :E !!! ****

 # AIO - Apigee Istio Openshift Demo
-## Work In Progress - it will not digest if consumed :E
 This repository includes the instructions and scripts for running and understanding Istio Service Mesh.
-Istio is used for managing microservices.

 ![Demo Architecture](demo-architecture2.gif)

 ## Prerequisites